k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 TDM enables the user to provision tables in a TDM task.
 The user can select 1 of the following 2 options:

 1. Business entities and referential data.
 The included tables are related to the task's business entities and are needed in the testing environment.
-2. Tables - TDM 9.0 enables the option to select a list of tables from multiple DBs related to the source environment without any relation to a business entity.
+2. Tables - TDM 9.x enables the option to select a list of tables from multiple DBs related to the source environment without any relation to a business entity.

 The user can store the tables in Fabric for a later use or set the task's retention period to *Do not retain* in order to load the tables directly to the target environment without saving them to Fabric.
-Note that the table and DB schema names must be identical in the source and target DBs.

 Each table is stored in Fabric as a separate LUI in the **TDM_TableLevel** LU, and each execution is stored as a separate LUI (a separate data snapshot).
 For example: running 2 executions of a task that extract Product_Mapping table.
 Each execution creates a separate LUI (snapshot).